DFE-Digital/buy-for-your-school/.github/pull_request_template.md

 <!--
-  1. Do you need to update the CHANGELOG?
-  2. New dependency?
+  1. New dependency?
 Is there an accompanying ADR?
-  3. Have you included feature/functional spec coverage? (unit test and in browser test)
+  2. New route?
+Is the code covered by functional (unit) and feature (browser) tests?
-  4. Have you documented your code using valid Yard syntax?
+  3. New method/class?
+Have you documented your code using valid Yard syntax?
+  4. Do you need to update the CHANGELOG?
 -->

 ## Changes in this PR